lerina/lerina.github.io/html/lrn/code/game_dev/nmRpg_builder.md

 These are the 9 Items for the day.

-There is one last but optional work to do.
+If you choose to write down such generated story, there is one last but optional work to do.
 Writing down the scene to grow the story.

 ## Procedure